Laws and other consumer protections for medical debts.

 All of these are addressed in many states, and their are other rules too.
 Find more specific information on medical debt collection laws and programs for your state.
 Select your state below.

 Additional states, click here.

 The bottom line is that many states have laws and regulations that provide residents with free or discounted charity health care.
+They also try to regulate the medical industry.
 The laws will also protect patients from illegal and / or aggressive medical debt collectors and agencies.